 Collect specific examples to illustrate the main points of your essay.
-You can use examples from Exploring, Reading more, and other sources.
+You can use examples from Exploring, Reading more, or other sources.
 To make your essay persuasive, select and structure examples according to the Academic writing skill tips.

-Benefits Challenges

-Benefits Limitations of sensors
+Benefit Challenge

-Reducing accidents caused by human Example 1:
+Reducing accidents caused by human Limitations of sensors

-errors Example 2:
+errors Example 1:

-Example 1:
+Example 1: Example 2:

 Example 2: